Why Arizona's Latino vote has Democrats in a tailspin

 "As a matter of fact, more Latinos voted in 2018 in Arizona than they did in 2016,” he told RollCall.
 “And now it kind of feels like we’re going through the same drama, when in reality, I just don’t see it as a problem.”

-Hispanic and Latino communities have historically been hard to poll, and turnout in 2018 helped Krysten Sinema to a Senate victory in Amazon.
+Hispanic and Latino communities have historically been hard to poll, and turnout in 2018 helped Krysten Sinema to a Senate victory in Arizona.

 Sinema became the first Democrat to win an Arizona Senate seat in more than two decades.
 But soon after, Republican Martha McSally was appointed by Gov. Doug Ducey to the other Senate seat following the passing of Sen. John McCain.